It’s easier than ever to be a Big: Online!

 What is mentor2.0?

 Mentor2.0 is a technology-enhanced one-to-one mentoring program that provides transformative 1-1 support for low-income and first-generation high school students to prepare them for high school success, college matriculation and workforce readiness.
 This program makes it easier than ever to become a Big through weekly online communication and monthly in-person meetings.
-We work with Boston Green Academy in Brighton and the Edward Kennedy Academy of Health Careers in the Fenway, both accessible by car and the Green Line.
+We work with Boston Green Academy in Brighton and the Edward Kennedy Academy of Health Careers in the Fenway area, both accessible by car and the Green Line, and the Community Academy of Science and Health in Dorchester, accessible by car and the Red Line.

 How it works: